Bryant Young: Professional career

-He was drafted by the 49ers in the first round (seventh overall) in the 1994 NFL Draft.
+He was selected by the 49ers in the first round (seventh overall) in the 1994 NFL draft.
 Young made Honorable Mention All-Pro by The Associated Press in 1995.
 Young had his finest statistical season in 1996 recording 84 tackles, 11.5 sacks, and two safeties, while earning his first trip to the Pro Bowl.
 In 1997, although Young's sack total dropped to just four on the season, he was still a dominant presence on the interior line, helping San Francisco finish first overall in the NFL in total defense that season.
 Despite his drop in statistical production, he was still widely considered by many to be the best all-around DT in the NFL, despite teammate DT Dana Stubblefield being named the NFL Defensive Player of the Year that same season.
 Young was leading the entire NFL at the DT position in sacks with 9.5 prior to his season-ending injury suffered on a Monday Night match-up against the New York Giants in week 13 of the 1998 season.
 The injury to Young's leg was so severe that he needed a metal rod to be inserted in the broken leg.
 Despite Young's devastating injury coming late in the 1998 season, he came back fully recovered in time for the 1999 season and recorded over 70 tackles, 11 sacks and a safety which earned him his second Pro Bowl.
 Young also received the NFL Comeback Player of the Year Award for his fantastic play that same season.
-Bryant Young had 89.5 career sacks in his 14-year career with the 49ers, ranking him at 6th all-time in the NFL in career sacks for a player at the DT position, trailing only Trevor Pryce, Steve McMichael, Henry Thomas, Aaron Donald, and Hall of Famers John Randle and Warren Sapp.
+Bryant Young had 89.5 career sacks in his 14-year career with the 49ers, ranking him at 6th all-time in the NFL in career sacks for a player at the DT position, trailing only Trevor Pryce, Henry Thomas, Aaron Donald, and Hall of Famers John Randle, Steve McMichael, and Warren Sapp.
 He also ranks third on the team's all-time career sacks list placing him behind only DE Tommy Hart and DE Cedric Hardman.
 Bryant Young also owns the 49ers' franchise record for career safeties, with 3.
 Young retired after the 2007 season, with the distinction of being the last active member of the Super Bowl team.

 Young is a member of the NFL's All-Decade Team of the 1990s.
 Young became eligible for the Pro Football Hall of Fame in 2013.
 Young advanced to the semi-finalist stage in Hall of Fame voting in 2020.
 He was eventually elected to the Hall in 2022.

-He is also an 8-time recipient of the 49ers' annual Len Eshmont award, which is the team's most prestigious award and is given to the Niners player who best exemplifies the "inspirational and courageous play" of its namesake.
+He is also an 8-time recipient of the 49ers' annual Len Eshmont Award, which is the team's most prestigious award and is given to the Niners player who best exemplifies the "inspirational and courageous play" of its namesake.
 No other recipient has won the award at least thrice.